What Are the Chiefs' Playoff Chances?

 Where Can I Bet on the Chiefs to Make the Playoffs?

-You can currently bet on the Chiefs to make the playoffs at major sportsbooks like DraftKings, FanDuel Kansas, BetMGM, and Caesars, as long as you are 21+ and within state lines of a state that offers legal sports betting.
+You can bet on the Chiefs to win the Super Bowl at major Kansas sportsbooks like ESPN BET, DraftKings, FanDuel Kansas, BetMGM, and Caesars, as long as you are 21+ and within state lines of a state that offers legal sports betting.

-Futures bets like the Chiefs' playoff chances tend to hold the biggest variance between sportsbooks, so it's always a good idea to check out multiple Kansas betting apps to make sure you're getting the best price.
+Futures bets like the Chiefs' Super Bowl odds tend to hold the biggest variance between sportsbooks, so it's always a good idea to check out multiple Kansas betting apps to make sure you're getting the best price.

 Looking Ahead: Chiefs Playoff Picture